RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/configurator.md

 # The RetroDECK Configurator

-The `RetroDECK Configurator` is a unique multi-use toolbox that exists within RetroDECK to manage/configure/change/reset/edit many aspect of the application and built around the `RetroDECK Framework`.
+The `RetroDECK Configurator` is a unique multi-use utility that exists within RetroDECK to manage many aspect of the application and exposes functions from the `RetroDECK Framework` to the user.

 The `RetroDECK Configurator` can be opened from: